 I didn’t go to the event the next day.
 And I haven’t attended any local literary social events since.
 I still don’t have the stomach for it.

-A week ago a dear friend, now in her mid-50s, told me that she recently came to understand why she never finished her Masters degree in writing.
-One afternoon over thirty years ago, she was meeting with her thesis advisor in a cafe to discuss her work when he started asking her obscene personal questions about scenes in the manuscript.
-She left the cafe in silence and didn’t tell anyone what had happened.
-Soon after, she dropped out of the program.
-She never went back to school.
+A week ago a writer friend, now in her mid-50s, told me that she now understands why she never finished her Masters degree: at a meeting with her thesis advisor in a cafe over thirty years ago, he started asking her obscene personal questions about scenes in the manuscript.
+She left the cafe in silence and soon after, she dropped out of the program.
+I’m sure many women can relate to this kind of thing.
+When it is multiplied so many times over, the effects on the culture are overwhelming.

-Yet when we are writers, there’s another dimension too.
-When we are writers, it’s not just our voices that are silenced when we are silenced, but our lives.
+While most women likely have an endless litany of experiences like these or worse shoved down deep in our memories, when we are writers, it’s not just our voices that are silenced when we are silenced, but our lives.
 When we are writers, it’s not just for ourselves that we speak— and it’s not just for ourselves that we do not speak.

-So, for the writers who are silenced, especially the younger writers, I am speaking up now, and I’m following the lead of VIDA in starting to name, at least partially, names.
+So, for the writers who are silenced, especially the younger writers, I am speaking up now and starting to name, at least partially, names.
 I have felt what a burden silence is, and what a toll it takes, how it makes it impossible to let the experience go.
 I vow it here: I will no longer suffer the burden of secrecy in order to protect those who sexually abuse women writers, verbally or physically.
 I want to say to other women writers that what you have endured is not OK, that it is safe to speak up, that you are not alone.
 We are everywhere.
 We know what it’s like.
 We know how it feels to be ashamed.
 And none of us needs to feel ashamed anymore.

 Here are the secrets I’ve been keeping that I’ve been ashamed to share about being a writer.
 As I share them, I give up responsibility for silence: